shawnwyckoff/commpkg/README.md

 **gopkg** was developed by [shawnwyckoff](https://github.com/shawnwyckoff) and it requires **a lot of dependencies**.

-# In Production

 # Packages

 119 packages in total

 **apputil**

-gau  gbindata  gdeploy  gdump  gerror  ginstance  gjsonconfig  glog  glogger  glogs  gpanic  gparam  gprofile  gprogress  gtest
+gbindata  gdeploy   gerror  ginstance  gjsonconfig  glog  glogger  glogs  gpanic  gparam  gprofile  gprogress  gtest

 **encoding**